 Most Pacific island states are almost entirely dependent upon rainfall to support agricultural production, and thus are highly vulnerable to rainfall variability.
 Regardless of climate change trends, Palau's water resources are likely to be put under strain from population growth and economic development.
 Pacific islands like Palau face impacts of climate change such as increased temperatures, sea-level rise and changing precipitation patterns, all of which impacts water security.
-Palau's First National Communication to the United Nations Framework Convention on Climate Change highlights climate change alongside man-made contamination as the main threats to the country's water resources.
+Palau's First National Communication to the UNFCCC highlights climate change alongside man-made contamination as the main threats to the country's water resources.
 The Communication cites potential decreases in precipitation having an impact.